If you are about to turn 65, then it is time to think about Medicare. You become eligible for Medicare as soon as you turn 65...Read more

 A power of attorney may also be either current or "springing."
 Most powers of attorney take effect immediately upon their execution, even if the understanding is that they will not be used until and unless the grantor becomes incapacitated.
 However, the document can also be written so that it does not become effective until such incapacity occurs.
 In such cases, it is very important that the standard for determining incapacity and triggering the power of attorney be clearly laid out in the document itself.

-While you should seriously consider executing a durable power of attorney, if you do not have someone you trust to appoint it may be more appropriate to have the probate court looking over the shoulder of the person who is handling your affairs through a guardianship or conservatorship.
-In that case, you may execute a limited durable power of attorney simply nominating the person you want to serve as your conservator or guardian.
+While you should seriously consider executing a durable power of attorney, if you do not have someone you trust to appoint, it may be more appropriate to have the probate court look over the shoulder of the person who is handling your affairs through a guardianship or conservatorship.
+In that case, you may execute a limited durable power of attorney, simply nominating the person you want to serve as your conservator or guardian.
 Most states require the court to respect your nomination "except for good cause or disqualification."

 Many people try to avoid probate and the need for a will by holding all of their property jointly with their children.
 This can work, but often people spend unnecessary effort trying to make sure all the joint accounts remain equally distributed among their children.
 These efforts can be defeated by a long-term illness of the parent or the death of a child.
 A will can be a much simpler means of effecting one's wishes about how assets should be distributed.

-Filling out a worksheet will help you make decisions about what to put in your will.
-(For ElderLawAnswers' worksheet, click here.)
-Bring it and any additional notes to your lawyer and he or she will be able to efficiently prepare a will that meets your needs and desires.
-Use the worksheet provided under the Resources tab above.
+Preparing a checklist will help you make decisions about what to put in your will.
+Bring it and any additional notes to your lawyer and they will be able to efficiently draft a will that meets your needs and desires.

 Any complete estate plan should include a medical directive.
 This term may encompass a number of different documents, including a health care proxy, a durable power of attorney for health care, a living will, and medical instructions.
 The exact document or documents will depend on your state's laws and the choices you make.